steve1066d/devore.tubs/wifi.md

 point.
 If you do wish it to not do that, simply press the jets button when you leave the tub.

-The mode can configured in the service menu, under PP9:
+The mode can be configured in the service menu, under PP9:
 - 00: Off
 - 01: Default
 - 02: Override